kevinhartmann23/genz-translator/README.md

 ![Dashboard Navigation]()

+**Future Iterations**
+- More Interactions - Set all windows to be `draggable`, and provide more of a desktop feel.
 ### Search Terms and Lingo
 On selecting the search icon, a user can search any term they have heard and want a defintion for.